 Australian gout data raises concerns

-Australians have a high incidence of gout and tend to have poor adherence to allopurinol, an SA study indicates.
+Australians have a high incidence of gout and tend to have poor adherence to allopurinol, a SA study indicates.

-As expected, those with gout were more likely to be male (82%), older (mean age 64), a lower socioeconomic status, have a higher BMI and drink more alcohol than those who did not have the condition.
+As expected, those with gout were more likely to be male (82%), older (mean age 64), a lower socio-economic status (SES), have a higher BMI and